Last reviewed 3 December 2020

-Finally, they must bear in mind that they still have a duty to consider the needs of those with protected characteristics — disabled people, for example, the elderly and pregnant women — and to ensure that they are able to access transport networks.
+Finally, employers must bear in mind that they still have a duty to consider the needs of those with protected characteristics — disabled people, for example, the elderly and pregnant women — and to ensure that they are able to access transport networks.

 A coronavirus staff risk assessment and return to work risk assessment template can be found in Emergency Management: Resources.

 Protecting the workforce

 Even before considering the impact of increased passenger flows, operators need to plan for the safety of their employees.
 This will involve consideration of how and when people arrive at and leave the workplace and how their daily tasks are organised.
 Operators should: